evilspacepirate/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

   * **Shared_Library_Suffix**: single

-    Value is the the extension of the name of shared library files.
+    Value is the extension of the name of shared library files.
 When not declared, the extension is ".so".

   * **Symbolic_Link_Supported**: single